Ladies-Storm-Hackathons/Resources/CONTRIBUTING.md

 Note that each bullet-pointed link has two trailing spaces, to induce a line break in Markdown.

+## On Commit Messages

+Please write descriptive commit messages.
+A message that says "Added _some topic_ to _some file_" is far more useful to the maintainers and other contributors than leaving the default "Update Some-File-Name" message.

 ## Code of Conduct

 We use and enforce the